WeirdConstructor/HexoSynth/README.md

 ## Contact the Author

-You can reach me via Discord or Mastodon.
+You can reach me via Discord ( WeirdConstructor#7936 ), Mastodon (
+@weirdconstructor@mastodon.online ) or IRC.
 I'm joined most public Rust Discord servers, especially the "Rust Audio" Discord server.
-You can meet me on Unfa's community Discord server too.
 And I am also on IRC on the network [Libera.Chat](https://libera.chat/) in the `#lad` channel (nick `wct`).

 ## Support Development